sicmutils/sicmutils/README.md

-have studied the implementation of the system before bringing it to Clojure, and have used TDD throughout the project (which turned out to be absolutely essential as I considered various approaches to problems posed by the Scheme code base.
+have studied the implementation of the system before bringing it to Clojure, and have used TDD throughout the project (which turned out to be absolutely essential as I considered various approaches to problems posed by the Scheme code base).
 At this writing there are over 500 unit tests, and there easily ought to be twice as many.

 The implementation is far from complete.
 My goal was to create a